MuxammilSidd/FAST-KHI-Semester-5/README.md

 ---

 ### 📌 Graph Theory:
-Graph Theory is one of the best electives I've opted for.
+Graph Theory is one of the best electives to opt for.
 It is extremely interesting, and you’ll often find yourself wanting to study it even in your free time.
 This course truly has the potential to make graphs your favorite data structure.
 The course is relatively easy as long as proofs are not heavily emphasized in exams.
 There are many algorithms, so make sure you learn them along with their names.
 Some questions are framed like “Prove this using Menger’s Theorem”, and if you haven’t memorized the names, you’ll be left wondering what the question is even asking.
 So, always associate algorithms and theorems with their proper names.
 The major drawback of this course is that there are very limited resources available on YouTube.
 You may find some lectures for the initial topics, but as the course progresses, YouTube becomes far less helpful.
 On the brighter side, the textbook is quite good and can be referred to for deeper understanding.
 However, the book should never be treated as a last-minute resort, so make sure you don’t miss classes.
 This course heavily depends on what your instructor emphasizes in lectures.
 Write down everything your instructor explains—you never know what detail might appear in an MCQ or a short question.
 Overall, this is an easy and marks-scoring course, but only if you follow the process properly and do not skip classes deliberately.
 The mids are usually quite lengthy, so it’s a good idea to solve at least one question of each type from the book beforehand to build confidence and speed!

 ---

 ### 📌 Fundamentals of Software Project Management:
-who even opted for this elective bruh 😭 hop over [here](https://github.com/MuxammilSidd/FAST-KHI-Semester-5/blob/main/CONTRIBUTING.md) if you can contribute any resources for this course.
+Hands-down this has been the hardest elective out of the 5 choices offered to Batch-23K (CS).
+It is definitely not as easy as it sounds or how the seniors had guided.
+The contents of the course are easy but they are extensive and the exams are unimaginably hard.
+No matter how well you'd have prepared, the exam would feel like you haven't studied at all.
+There are many topics especially in the beginning that conflict with [SDA](https://github.com/MuxammilSidd/FAST-KHI-Semester-5/tree/main/Software%20Design%20%26%20Analysis), hence sometimes the course feels repetitive.

 ---

 ### 📌 Recommender Systems:
-who even opted for this elective bruh 😭 hop over [here](https://github.com/MuxammilSidd/FAST-KHI-Semester-5/blob/main/CONTRIBUTING.md) if you can contribute any resources for this course.

 ---

 ### 📌 Web Programming:
-who even opted for this elective bruh 😭 hop over [here](https://github.com/MuxammilSidd/FAST-KHI-Semester-5/blob/main/CONTRIBUTING.md) if you can contribute any resources for this course.

 ---